New to Bath?

 We are fully committed to implementing the Concordat at Bath and have a regularly updated action plan.
 As a result the University holds the HR Excellence in Research Award.

 The Universities Vision for Research Staff and Code of Practice for the Employment of Research Staff aim to create a supportive and active research culture that fosters high achievement.
 Research staff and managers are obliged to comply with the Code of Practice.
 It lists the responsibilities of the University and Principal Investigators, but also those of researchers themselves.

 As a member of research staff, you should receive the Research Staff News newsletter every 2 weeks.
 This provides you with up-to-date information on courses and professional development opportunities, policy changes within Bath and the UK Higher Education sector, and other important information.

 Not receiving this?
 Sometimes there can be a delay in being added to our mailing list through the central HR system.
-Email Dr Amy Birch to be added.
+Email Researcher Development Manager to be added.

 Have your say about what goes into the newsletter; email with any feedback, comments, or content suggestions.

 Departmental Research Staff Co-ordinators are responsible for supporting the department in enacting the code of practice for the employment of research staff, and feeding back on progress to the Departmental Research Committee.

 The Research Staff Working Group represents the interests of research staff and aims to improve the working practices, skill levels, job satisfaction and career management of researchers.
 If you want to get involved, please get in touch.